People with implants can have breast screens

 BreastScreen Victoria does not assess implant problems so if you notice a problem, please see your doctor as soon as possible.

-- Download the PDF information sheet Breast screening for women with implants
+- Download the PDF information sheet Breast screening with implants

 - BreastScreen Australia's policy on management of women with breast implants